dendronhq/dendron-site/vault/dendron.ref.config.vscode-config.md

 ## Access

-You can access these Configurations through the [VSCode Settings,](https://code.visualstudio.com/docs/getstarted/settings) you will find them if you search for dendron.
+You can access these Configurations through the [VS Code Settings](https://code.visualstudio.com/docs/getstarted/settings), you will find them if you search for dendron.

 ![[dendron.ref.config#legend:#*]]